ohiofi/dumb-steve-jobs-quotes/README.md

 "It’s like we said on the iPad, if you see a stylus, they blew it," -2010

+"Maybe it's 'cos I want to believe in an afterlife.
+That when you die, it doesn't just all disappear.
+The wisdom you've accumulated.
+Somehow it lives on.
+But sometimes I think it's just like an on-off switch.
+Click and you're gone.
+And that's why I don't like putting on-off switches on Apple devices." - Steve Jobs, Walter Isaacson biography

 "I think there's going to be two kinds of devices in the music space.
 One is going to be just the pure evolved music device.
 People want it for music, maybe music videos, maybe occasional movie, but they really want it for music," - Steve Jobs, The Wall Street Journal 2008

 "We don't know how to make a $500 computer that's not a piece of junk." - October 2008, the iPad (1st generation) base-model was $499